 “Again, that’s a challenge with graduate school.
 A lot of master’s degrees are not connected directly to your work,” Kristen says.

-If you have had the experience of sending off a resume — maybe dozens of resumes — and then getting no response, here’s some reassurance: It’s not you.
+If you have had the experience of sending off a resume — maybe dozens of resumes — and then not getting a job interview, here’s some reassurance: It’s probably not you.
 Automated job boards are an abyss.

 “There is no shortage of candidates,” says Kristen, “but there is a resume black hole.
 Employers get so many applications and they don’t have a signal for quality.
 They can’t really draw out the best candidates and they all start looking the same.”

-For job seekers, that means finding new ways to make contact — whether that’s through networking or job-placement services, find more sophisticated ways to showcase the things you learned in school.
+For job seekers, that means finding new ways to make contact — whether that’s through networking events or job-placement services, find more sophisticated ways to showcase the skills you learned in school.

 “It’s actually not companies who give people jobs, it’s people, networks, and connections,” says Kristen.